 And now to the music.
 We start with the original El Gallo himself, the late, great Jerry Orbach.
 Now Law and Order is one of my all time favorite TV shows, and Orbach was its centerpiece as Det.
 Lennie Briscoe.
 But I had known of him 25 years before the TV show because of his Broadway career including Tony Awards and nominations - and Jerry gets our first video today - the original cast recording here:

 Now Bob Shane of course always had a way with show tunes, from the very beginning of the group with "Maria" from Paint Your Wagon.
-What I like so much about this great solo from the KT album #16 in addition to the wonderful guitar arrangement (is this John Steuber?) is that the raw talent that Bob demonstrates on the several live recordings of "Maria" has grown through years and performance into the superb craft of a vocal artist on his take on the song:
+What I like so much about this great solo from the KT album #16 in addition to the wonderful guitar arrangement (by John Stauber) is that the raw talent that Bob demonstrates on the several live recordings of "Maria" has grown through years and performance into the superb craft of a vocal artist on his take on the song:

 A year or so before Bob, though, The Brothers Four had one of their patented mellow top ten hits with the number.
 This video from the 2002 This Land Is Your Land PBS special has only bassist Bob Flick from the original group, though lead singer Mark Pearson is kind of the George Grove of the BF, having joined the band in 1969 and remained with them through the years.
 I prefer baritones on this number, but Mark's voice is so clear and melodic that he has almost changed my mind: